andreauda/tableau_server/README.md

-# tableau_server
+# Tableau Server
-Tableau Server Information
+Retrieving Tableau Server Information.
+Customized Admin Views

+## Working in progress
+This repo is in progress, please, check the right link to see a preview.